Tariq Saeed Mufti

-Tariq Saeed Mufti, born on January 1, 1948, is a surgeon and a medical educationist who resides in Peshawar, Pakistan.
+Tariq Saeed Mufti, born on January 1, 1948, is a surgeon and a medical educator who resides in Peshawar, Pakistan.
+He is Professor Emeritus, Rehman Medical College.

 Career

-He had his initial schooling from a government high school in Peshawar and his premedical schooling from Edwards College, Peshawar.
+He had his initial schooling from a government high school in Peshawar and his premedical schooling from Edwardes College Peshawar.
 After qualifying his MBBS from Khyber Medical College in Peshawar, he proceeded to UK for training in general surgery and was awarded 'fellowship' from Royal College of Surgeons of Edinburgh in February 1979.

 After returning to his native country, he continued his career at Ayub Medical College in Abbottabad, where he acceded to become a professor of surgery for seventeen years and held the chair of the department for eight years.
 During his service at this institution, he remained Chief Executive of the Ayub Teaching Institution for two tenures and held the position of Principal and Dean of Ayub Medical College until he retired from the institution.
 Then, he was assigned as the Principal of KUST Institute of Medical Sciences in Kohat.
 He successfully developed the institution to get its recognition by the Pakistan Medical and Dental Council (PMDC) and Ministry of Health in a short time.
-He then joined Rehman Medical Institute at Peshawar as the head of department of Surgery and Project Director for developing a new school of medicine by the name of Rehman Medical College.
-The institute has been approved by Ministry of Health, Government of Pakistan and is affiliated with Khyber Medical University.
-Prof. Tariq Mufti has been appointed as pioneer Principal of Rehman Medical College.
-Prof. Tariq Mufti also served as Dean for undergraduates at Khyber Medical University and for postgraduates at College of Physicians and Surgeons Pakistan (CPSP).
+He then joined Rehman Medical Institute at Peshawar as the head of department of Surgery and Project Director for developing a new medical school, Rehman Medical College.
+The institute was approved by Ministry of Health, Government of Pakistan and is affiliated with Khyber Medical University.
+Tariq Mufti was appointed as pioneer Principal of Rehman Medical College.
+He also served as Dean for undergraduates at Khyber Medical University and for postgraduates at College of Physicians and Surgeons Pakistan (CPSP).